3

 3–2The flux of a vector field

-Some people like to write $d^2a$ instead of $da$ to remind themselves that it is kind of a second-order quantity.
-They would also write $d^3V$ instead of $dV$.
+Some people like to write d2a instead of da to remind themselves that it is kind of a second-order quantity.
+They would also write d3V instead of dV.
 We will use the simpler notation, and assume that you can remember that an area has two dimensions and a volume has three.

-The heat flow out through the surface element $da$ is the area times the component of $\FLPh$ perpendicular to $da$.
-We have already defined $\FLPn$ as a unit vector pointing outward at right angles to the surface (Fig. 3–3).
-The component of $\FLPh$ that we want is \begin{equation} \label{Eq:II:3:9} h_n=\FLPh\cdot\FLPn. \end{equation} The heat flow out through $da$ is then \begin{equation} \label{Eq:II:3:10} \FLPh\cdot\FLPn\,da. \end{equation} To get the total heat flow through any surface we sum the contributions from all the elements of the surface.
-In other words, we integrate (3.10) over the whole surface: \begin{equation} \label{Eq:II:3:11} \text{Total heat flow outward through $S$}=\int_S\FLPh\cdot\FLPn\,da. \end{equation} \begin{equation} \label{Eq:II:3:11} \begin{pmatrix} \text{Total heat flow}\\[-.5ex] \text{outward through $S$} \end{pmatrix} =\int_S\FLPh\cdot\FLPn\,da. \end{equation}
+The heat flow out through the surface element da is the area times the component of h perpendicular to da.
+We have already defined n as a unit vector pointing outward at right angles to the surface (Fig. 3–3).
+The component of h that we want is hn=h⋅n.
+The heat flow out through da is then h⋅nda.
+To get the total heat flow through any surface we sum the contributions from all the elements of the surface.
+In other words, we integrate (3.10) over the whole surface: (Total heat flowoutward through S)=∫Sh⋅nda.

 We would like to generalize this idea to the case where the vector does not represent the flow of anything; for instance, it might be the electric field.
 We can certainly still integrate the normal component of the electric field over an area if we wish.
 Although it is not the flow of anything, we still call it the “flux.”
-We say \begin{equation} \label{Eq:II:3:12} \text{Flux of $\FLPE$ through the surface $S$}=\int_S\FLPE\cdot\FLPn\,da. \end{equation} \begin{equation} \label{Eq:II:3:12} \begin{pmatrix} \text{Flux of $\FLPE$}\\[-.5ex] \text{through the}\\[-.5ex] \text{surface $S$} \end{pmatrix} =\int_S\FLPE\cdot\FLPn\,da. \end{equation} We generalize the word “flux” to mean the “surface integral of the normal component” of a vector.
+We say (Flux of Ethrough thesurface S)=∫SE⋅nda.
+We generalize the word “flux” to mean the “surface integral of the normal component” of a vector.
 We will also use the same definition even when the surface considered is not a closed one, as it is here.

 Returning to the special case of heat flow, let us take a situation in which heat is conserved.
 For example, imagine some material in which after an initial heating no further heat energy is generated or absorbed.
 Then, if there is a net heat flow out of a closed surface, the heat content of the volume inside must decrease.
-So, in circumstances in which heat would be conserved, we say that \begin{equation} \label{Eq:II:3:13} \int_S\FLPh\cdot\FLPn\,da=-\ddt{Q}{t}, \end{equation} where $Q$ is the heat inside the surface.
-The heat flux out of $S$ is equal to minus the rate of change with respect to time of the total heat $Q$ inside of $S$.
-This interpretation is possible because we are speaking of heat flow and also because we supposed that the heat was conserved.
+So, in circumstances in which heat would be conserved, we say that ∫Sh⋅nda=−dQdt, where Q is the heat inside the surface.
+The heat flux out of S is equal to minus the rate of change with respect to time of the total heat Q inside of S. This interpretation is possible because we are speaking of heat flow and also because we supposed that the heat was conserved.
 We could not, of course, speak of the total heat inside the volume if heat were being generated there.

 Now we shall point out an interesting fact about the flux of any vector.
-You may think of the heat flow vector if you wish, but what we say will be true for any vector field $\FLPC$.
-Imagine that we have a closed surface $S$ that encloses the volume $V$.
-We now separate the volume into two parts by some kind of a “cut,” as in Fig. 3–4.
+You may think of the heat flow vector if you wish, but what we say will be true for any vector field C. Imagine that we have a closed surface S that encloses the volume V. We now separate the volume into two parts by some kind of a “cut,” as in Fig. 3–4.
 Now we have two closed surfaces and volumes.
-The volume $V_1$ is enclosed in the surface $S_1$, which is made up of part of the original surface $S_a$ and of the surface of the cut, $S_{ab}$.
-The volume $V_2$ is enclosed by $S_2$, which is made up of the rest of the original surface $S_b$ and closed off by the cut $S_{ab}$.
-Now consider the following question: Suppose we calculate the flux out through surface $S_1$ and add to it the flux through surface $S_2$.
+The volume V1 is enclosed in the surface S1, which is made up of part of the original surface Sa and of the surface of the cut, Sab.
+The volume V2 is enclosed by S2, which is made up of the rest of the original surface Sb and closed off by the cut Sab.
+Now consider the following question: Suppose we calculate the flux out through surface S1 and add to it the flux through surface S2.
 Does the sum equal the flux through the whole surface that we started with?
 The answer is yes.
-The flux through the part of the surfaces $S_{ab}$ common to both $S_1$ and $S_2$ just exactly cancels out.
-For the flux of the vector $\FLPC$ out of $V_1$ we can write \begin{equation} \label{Eq:II:3:14} \text{Flux through $S_1$}=\int_{S_a}\FLPC\cdot\FLPn\,da+ \int_{S_{ab}}\FLPC\cdot\FLPn_1\,da, \end{equation} \begin{equation} \begin{gathered} \text{Flux through $S_1$}=\\[.75ex] \int_{S_a}\FLPC\cdot\FLPn\,da+ \int_{S_{ab}}\FLPC\cdot\FLPn_1\,da, \end{gathered} \label{Eq:II:3:14} \end{equation} and for the flux out of $V_2$, \begin{equation} \label{Eq:II:3:15} \text{Flux through $S_2$}=\int_{S_b}\FLPC\cdot\FLPn\,da+ \int_{S_{ab}}\FLPC\cdot\FLPn_2\,da. \end{equation} \begin{equation} \begin{gathered} \text{Flux through $S_2$}=\\[.75ex] \int_{S_b}\FLPC\cdot\FLPn\,da+ \int_{S_{ab}}\FLPC\cdot\FLPn_2\,da. \end{gathered} \label{Eq:II:3:15} \end{equation} Note that in the second integral we have written $\FLPn_1$ for the outward normal for $S_{ab}$ when it belongs to $S_1$, and $\FLPn_2$ when it belongs to $S_2$, as shown in Fig. 3–4.
-Clearly, $\FLPn_1=-\FLPn_2$, so that \begin{equation} \label{Eq:II:3:16} \int_{S_{ab}}\FLPC\cdot\FLPn_1\,da=-\int_{S_{ab}}\FLPC\cdot\FLPn_2\,da. \end{equation} If we now add Eqs.
-(3.14) and (3.15), we see that the sum of the fluxes through $S_1$ and $S_2$ is just the sum of two integrals which, taken together, give the flux through the original surface $S=S_a+S_b$.
+The flux through the part of the surfaces Sab common to both S1 and S2 just exactly cancels out.
+For the flux of the vector C out of V1 we can write Flux through S1=∫SaC⋅nda+∫SabC⋅n1da, and for the flux out of V2, Flux through S2=∫SbC⋅nda+∫SabC⋅n2da.
+Note that in the second integral we have written n1 for the outward normal for Sab when it belongs to S1, and n2 when it belongs to S2, as shown in Fig. 3–4.
+Clearly, n1=−n2, so that ∫SabC⋅n1da=−∫SabC⋅n2da.
+If we now add Eqs.
+(3.14) and (3.15), we see that the sum of the fluxes through S1 and S2 is just the sum of two integrals which, taken together, give the flux through the original surface S=Sa+Sb.

-We see that the flux through the complete outer surface $S$ can be considered as the sum of the fluxes from the two pieces into which the volume was broken.
-We can similarly subdivide again—say by cutting $V_1$ into two pieces.
+We see that the flux through the complete outer surface S can be considered as the sum of the fluxes from the two pieces into which the volume was broken.
+We can similarly subdivide again—say by cutting V1 into two pieces.
 You see that the same arguments apply.
 So for any way of dividing the original volume, it must be generally true that the flux through the outer surface, which is the original integral, is equal to a sum of the fluxes out of all the little interior pieces.

 3–3The flux from a cube; Gauss’ theorem

 We now take the special case of a small cube1 and find an interesting formula for the flux out of it.
 Consider a cube whose edges are lined up with the axes as in Fig. 3–5.
-Let us suppose that the coordinates of the corner nearest the origin are $x$, $y$, $z$.
-Let $\Delta x$ be the length of the cube in the $x$-direction, $\Delta y$ be the length in the $y$-direction, and $\Delta z$ be the length in the $z$-direction.
-We wish to find the flux of a vector field $\FLPC$ through the surface of the cube.
+Let us suppose that the coordinates of the corner nearest the origin are x, y, z.
+Let Δx be the length of the cube in the x-direction, Δy be the length in the y-direction, and Δz be the length in the z-direction.
+We wish to find the flux of a vector field C through the surface of the cube.
 We shall do this by making a sum of the fluxes through each of the six faces.
-First, consider the face marked $1$ in the figure.
-The flux outward on this face is the negative of the $x$-component of $\FLPC$, integrated over the area of the face.
-This flux is \begin{equation*} -\int C_x\,dy\,dz. \end{equation*} Since we are considering a small cube, we can approximate this integral by the value of $C_x$ at the center of the face—which we call the point $(1)$—multiplied by the area of the face, $\Delta y\,\Delta z$: \begin{equation*} \text{Flux out of $1$}=-C_x(1)\,\Delta y\,\Delta z. \end{equation*} Similarly, for the flux out of face $2$, we write \begin{equation*} \text{Flux out of $2$}=C_x(2)\,\Delta y\,\Delta z. \end{equation*} Now $C_x(1)$ and $C_x(2)$ are, in general, slightly different.
-If $\Delta x$ is small enough, we can write \begin{equation*} C_x(2)=C_x(1)+\ddp{C_x}{x}\,\Delta x. \end{equation*} There are, of course, more terms, but they will involve $(\Delta x)^2$ and higher powers, and so will be negligible if we consider only the limit of small $\Delta x$.
-So the flux through face $2$ is \begin{equation*} \text{Flux out of $2$}=\biggl[C_x(1)+\ddp{C_x}{x}\,\Delta x\biggr]\,\Delta y\,\Delta z. \end{equation*} Summing the fluxes for faces $1$ and $2$, we get \begin{equation*} \text{Flux out of $1$ and $2$}=\ddp{C_x}{x}\,\Delta x\,\Delta y\,\Delta z. \end{equation*} The derivative should really be evaluated at the center of face $1$; that is, at $[x,y+(\Delta y/2),z+(\Delta z/2)]$.
-But in the limit of an infinitesimal cube, we make a negligible error if we evaluate it at the corner $(x,y,z)$.
+First, consider the face marked 1 in the figure.
+The flux outward on this face is the negative of the x-component of C, integrated over the area of the face.
+This flux is −∫Cxdydz.
+Since we are considering a small cube, we can approximate this integral by the value of Cx at the center of the face—which we call the point (1)—multiplied by the area of the face, ΔyΔz: Flux out of 1=−Cx(1)ΔyΔz.
+Similarly, for the flux out of face 2, we write Flux out of 2=Cx(2)ΔyΔz.
+Now Cx(1) and Cx(2) are, in general, slightly different.
+If Δx is small enough, we can write Cx(2)=Cx(1)+∂Cx∂xΔx.
+There are, of course, more terms, but they will involve (Δx)2 and higher powers, and so will be negligible if we consider only the limit of small Δx.
+So the flux through face 2 is Flux out of 2=[Cx(1)+∂Cx∂xΔx]ΔyΔz.
+Summing the fluxes for faces 1 and 2, we get Flux out of 1 and 2=∂Cx∂xΔxΔyΔz.
+The derivative should really be evaluated at the center of face 1; that is, at [x,y+(Δy/2),z+(Δz/2)].
+But in the limit of an infinitesimal cube, we make a negligible error if we evaluate it at the corner (x,y,z).

-Applying the same reasoning to each of the other pairs of faces, we have \begin{equation*} \text{Flux out of $3$ and $4$}=\ddp{C_y}{y}\,\Delta x\,\Delta y\,\Delta z \end{equation*} and \begin{equation*} \text{Flux out of $5$ and $6$}=\ddp{C_z}{z}\,\Delta x\,\Delta y\,\Delta z. \end{equation*}
+Applying the same reasoning to each of the other pairs of faces, we have Flux out of 3 and 4=∂Cy∂yΔxΔyΔz and Flux out of 5 and 6=∂Cz∂zΔxΔyΔz.

 The total flux through all the faces is the sum of these terms.
-We find that \begin{equation*} \underset{\text{cube}}{\int}\FLPC\cdot\FLPn\,da= \biggl(\ddp{C_x}{x}+\ddp{C_y}{y}+\ddp{C_z}{z}\biggr)\Delta x\,\Delta y\,\Delta z, \end{equation*} and the sum of the derivatives is just $\FLPdiv{\FLPC}$.
-Also, $\Delta x\,\Delta y\,\Delta z=\Delta V$, the volume of the cube.
-So we can say that for an infinitesimal cube \begin{equation} \label{Eq:II:3:17} \underset{\text{surface}}{\int}\FLPC\cdot\FLPn\,da= (\FLPdiv{\FLPC})\,\Delta V. \end{equation} We have shown that the outward flux from the surface of an infinitesimal cube is equal to the divergence of the vector multiplied by the volume of the cube.
+We find that ∫cubeC⋅nda=(∂Cx∂x+∂Cy∂y+∂Cz∂z)ΔxΔyΔz, and the sum of the derivatives is just ∇⋅C. Also, ΔxΔyΔz=ΔV, the volume of the cube.
+So we can say that for an infinitesimal cube ∫surfaceC⋅nda=(∇⋅C)ΔV.
+We have shown that the outward flux from the surface of an infinitesimal cube is equal to the divergence of the vector multiplied by the volume of the cube.
 We now see the “meaning” of the divergence of a vector.
-The divergence of a vector at the point $P$ is the flux—the outgoing “flow” of $\FLPC$—per unit volume, in the neighborhood of $P$.
+The divergence of a vector at the point P is the flux—the outgoing “flow” of C—per unit volume, in the neighborhood of P.

 of each infinitesimal volume.
 For any finite volume we can use the